-- No eating, drinking, smoking or tobacco products are allowed on the bus. - No walkman-type radios, CD, tape players, electronic, or audio/video recording devices are allowed on the bus. - Cell phones must remain off while on the bus - It is Florida law to wear a seat belt if the school bus is equipped with it. - The bus driver has the right to assign seats if necessary to promote order on the bus. - Riding the bus is a PRIVILEGE.
-Please don't abuse it! - Pre-Kindergarten and Kindergarten students will not be dropped off at bus stops without a parent/guardian or older sibling.
+- No eating, drinking, smoking or tobacco products are allowed on the bus. - No blue tooth speakers, use of audio/ video recording devices allowed on the bus. - Cell phones must remain silent while on the bus. - It is Florida law to wear a seat belt if the school bus is equipped with it. - The bus driver has the right to assign seats to promote order on the bus. - Riding the bus is a PRIVILEGE.
+Please don't abuse it! - Pre-Kindergarten and Kindergarten students will not be dropped off at bus stops without a parent/guardian present or waiver in place.